Story Generation from Visual Inputs: Techniques, Related Tasks, and Challenges: The Elements of Stories

 \subsection{Setting}

-The setting is an element that encompasses the time, place, and context in which the story unfolds~\cite{truby2007anatomy}.
-It includes the physical and temporal surroundings inhabited by the characters, as well as the social or cultural conventions that influence their actions and decisions.
-The setting can act dynamically, almost like a character itself, possessing specific traits and undergoing changes that directly affect the plot and contribute to the story's development.
-This dynamic nature of the setting allows it to evolve over the course of the story, reflecting and impacting the narrative's progression.
-The Hogwarts School of Witchcraft and Wizardry in the ``Harry Potter'' series~\cite{rowling2015harry} is an example of an evolving setting that influences both plot and character development and impacts the progression of the story.
+Setting encompasses the time, place, and context in which the story unfolds~\cite{truby2007anatomy}.
+It includes physical and temporal surroundings, as well as social or cultural conventions that influence character actions and decisions.
+Setting can act dynamically, possessing specific traits and undergoing changes that affect the plot.
+This allows it to evolve throughout the story, reflecting and impacting narrative progression.
+Hogwarts School in the ``Harry Potter'' series exemplifies an evolving setting that influences plot and character development~\cite{rowling2015harry}.